 Airport scanners use X-rays to see through your carry on bag’s surface and construct detailed images of its content.
 Security officers use these images to check the density of items in your luggage.

 They use object density to determine whether you’re carrying any illegal substances.

 Security officers cannot determine what each item in your bag is, but they will search your bag if they notice anything suspicious.

-Your checked baggage is also screened by an X-Ray machine when it passes through the conveyor belt.
+As part of the TSA’s security screening procedures, your checked baggage is also screened by an X-Ray machine when it passes through the conveyor belt.

 The contents of your checked bags are checked the same way as your carry on bags.